hahakumquat/hahakumquat.github.io/_posts/2017-09-18-max-sliding-window.md

 img: ""
 hasMath: "TeX-AMS_CHTML"
 tags:
-  - sliding
+  - "sliding"
-  - window
+  - "window"
-  - algorithms
+  - "algorithms"
-  - deque
+  - "deque"
 ---

 The sliding window problem seeks to evaluate properties about every possible subarray without introducing a look-back penalty.
 In particular, the Maximum Sliding Window problem tries to find the maximum element in every contiguous fixed-length subarray.